jamesjosephreynolds/VehTracking/README.md

 ![Whoops, where's my image](output_images/DataExample.png)

 ## Training and Validation ##
 I used a LinearSVM to train my classifier.
 The image below shows the test accuracy and training accuracy versus the number of training iterations.
-Since overfitting appears to become an issue after around 40 iterations, that is what I chose for my final fit.
+Since overfitting appears to become an issue after around 20 iterations, that is what I chose for my final fit.

 ![Whoops, where's my image](output_images/TrainingError.png)

+I made two errors when it came to creating training and validation datasets.
 Initially I used train_test_split() to create my training and validation datasets.
 This resulted in very high training and validation accuracies, but very poor performance on test images.
 This implied the model was overfit.
 Reviewing comments from the Confluence message boards, there is a very good point raised on this topic.
 Essentially, train_test_split() integrates a shuffling step of the data.
-Since the data is a set of images that are temporaly very similar, shuffling these images puts nearly identical samples in the training and validation sets.
+Since the data is a set of images that are temporally very similar, shuffling these images puts nearly identical samples in the training and validation sets.
 This results in extreme overfitting.

 So, to overcome this issue, I implemented a blunt training/validation data split: keep the images in order and just take the last 20% for my test data.
 This was a very effective suggestion by both [Mikel](https://carnd-forums.udacity.com/questions/users?username=anokas) and [Gilad](https://carnd-forums.udacity.com/questions/users?username=giladgressel).
 In this way, very similar images are kept together as either training or testing information, but don't cross over.
+However, my first implementation of this split resulted in 100% of the validation data being "non-vehicle".
+Below is my original implementation, second implementation, and final implementation.

 ```python
 # Original data split technique